fairmath/fherma-challenges/shift-left-shl/solution.md

-# SHL Challenge
+# SHL Challenge Solution

 *The article details the solution provided by the winner of the [SHL challenge](https://fherma.io/challenges/661643316a54e9817d3706f6).*

 **Author:** [Chi-Hieu Nguyen](https://www.linkedin.com/in/hieu-nguyen-ba6548316), University of Technology Sydney, Australia.